For Teams

 • Prefer workflows where current tools still require people to copy context between systems.

-How IdeaHunter helps recruiting-focused founders
+How IdeaHunter helps recruiting-focused builders

 The point is not to study hiring software generically.
 It is to isolate the specific recruiting workflow that keeps failing despite existing tools.